zpaul10/dsc-html-introduction-lab-onl01-dtsc-pt-052620/README.md

 ## Introduction

 It's time to practice making a well formated HTML document!
+While you may normally prefer to work locally, you're encouraged to work on this lesson through the Learn platform, as it will be formatted nicely, with screenshots inline to guide you and a built in development environment.

 ## Objectives
 You will be able to: